 Child Depression and Adolescent Depression

-A child with depression may pretend to be sick, refuse to go to school, cling to a parent, or worry that a parent may die.
-Older children may sulk, get into trouble at school, be negative and irritable, and feel misunderstood.
-Because these signs may be viewed as normal mood swings typical of children as they move through developmental stages, it may be difficult to accurately diagnose a young person with depression.
+Older children may sulk, be irritable or negative, and even get into trouble at school.
+They also may feel misunderstood, These signs may be viewed as normal behavior typical of children as they develop, and therefore it may be difficult to accurately diagnose a young person with depression.

-Depression in adolescence comes at a time of great personal change–when boys and girls are forming an identity distinct from their parents, grappling with gender issues and emerging sexuality, and making decisions for the first time in their lives.
+Depression in adolescence comes at a time of great personal change — issues such as peer pressure, academic expectations and changing bodies can create many ups and downs for teens.
 Depression in adolescence frequently co–occurs with other disorders such as anxiety, disruptive behavior, eating disorders or substance abuse.
 It can also lead to increased risk for suicide.

 According to scientific research, depression left untreated and undiagnosed in childhood is more likely to recur and continue into adulthood.
 The more severe an episode of depression in childhood, the more important it is that child or teen gets appropriate and timely mental health treatment with a child psychologist or other child-trained therapist.

 The presence of childhood depression also tends to be a predictor of more severe illnesses in adulthood.

 Comprehensive treatment for depression in children and adolescents can include both individual and family therapy.
 Cognitive behavioral therapy (CBT) and interpersonal psychotherapy (IPT) are types of individual therapy effective in treating depression.
 Antidepressant medication is another form of treatment, used indpendently or in conjunction with therapy.
 Parents are advised to consult with their physician for a referral to a mental health professional who can diagnose and treat depression in children and teens.